 From Bill Keller Jr:

 My Dad was known for his "thrift", to the point we would kid him that "why buy a work bench if you can work on the floor".
 He was only 4'10" and never weighed more than 115 lbs., but on the telephone he sounded 6'6" tall and he had the energy and drive of two men.
 He never appreciated our teasing him about his extreme thriftiness.
-Much of which came from his experiences of living during the great depression and starting both as business and a family on a shoestring.
+Much of which came from his experiences of living during the great depression and starting both his business and a family on a shoestring.

 One of his prized lamps was this whale oil lamp.
 The base is held on with hand made bolts and nuts.
-From what Dad learned, one would fill the rear opening with whale oil, and the front fonts had either a wick type material, or simple cloth, or nothing and burned throughout the day and evening.
+From what Dad learned, one would fill the rear opening with whale oil, and the front vertical cannons had either a wick type material, or simple cloth, or nothing and burned throughout the day and evening.
 It was used as a fire source to light cook stoves, fire places, etc. He had it appraised by a lamp expert (now deceased) who dated it as sometime in the 1500's and used in Scanda/North Sea countries (Norway, Sweden, Denmark, N Germany, Netherlands, etc.)

-I remember vividly when we visited my Aunt Helen, (who along with her husband had a livestock and grain farm outside Waverly, IL), during the war years of the 1940's and had no electric.
-As dark arrived she would light up maybe 7-10 of Dad's mantel lamps, and when we were ready to retire, a lamp would be carried to each of 5 bedrooms (she lived in a three story farm home with a veranda around 3 sides).
+I remember vividly when we visited my Aunt Helen, (who along with her husband had a livestock and grain farm outside Waverly, IL), during the war years of the 1940's and had no electricity.
+As dark arrived she would light up maybe 7 to 10 of Dad's mantel lamps, and when we were ready to retire, a lamp would be carried to each of 5 bedrooms (she lived in a three story farm home with a veranda around 3 sides).
 When they arose before the crack of dawn to do chores, they would light the lamps and carry them down into the kitchen where a wood cook stove would be lit to make breakfast for the family and handymen.
 Occasionally when I flip the light switch today in my home, that memory pops into my head as a reminder of life in a simpler time.